Shriners Children's provides specialized care for children with chronic constipation.

 Children with chronic constipation are typically admitted to our outpatient bowel management program, where a team of specialists educate, diagnose and create an individualized treatment plan for the child.

-When patients not achieved success on an outpatient basis, children are seen for more intensive care in the inpatient bowel management program, which is also tailored to the unique needs of each patient and family.
+When patients have not achieved success on an outpatient basis, children are seen for more intensive care in the inpatient bowel management program, which is also tailored to the unique needs of each patient and family.

 When your child is seen in either of our bowel management programs, they have the input of social workers, child life specialists, nurses, dietitians and physicians.
 We run weekly multidisciplinary meetings discussing all of the upcoming patients to make sure that each child receives the input of each of our team members.